sydney-rd/NASA-Trivia/README.md

 (WORK IN PROGRESS)

+Intially - this project was a front-end utilizing another classmates backend API - hip hop trivia.
+Fetching trivia questions and answers from his API.
+As I no longer have access to his link, I am re-creating this project to the below:

 I created an Astronomy Trivia game utilizing my NASA API which fetches data from NASA's Astronomy Picture of the Day.

 My NASA API Project